 Each Commissioner individually acts as a liaison to the District’s internal and resident advisory committees.
 The Board meets on the fourth Wednesday of each month and holds a workshop (meeting of the whole) on the second Wednesday of each month.
 Any resident of the Park District of Highland Park who meets the requirements set forth by the Lake County Board of elections is eligible to run for a seat on the Park Board.

-Terry Grossberg enjoys his term on the Park Board and serves as the Park Board liaison to the Parks Foundation of Highland Park.
-He is a graduate of Indiana University with a bachelor’s degree in Music Education and went on to earn a master’s degree in Music Education.
-Terry has been a teacher for 34 years and currently serves as the Instrumental Music Department Chairman in Deerfield District 109.
+Terry Grossberg enjoys his term on the Park Board and serves as the Park Board liaison to the Human Relations Advisory Group (HRAG).
+He is a graduate of Indiana University with a Bachelor’s Degree in Music Education and went on to earn a Master’s degree in Music Education as well.
+Terry retired from teaching in 2022 after 36 years in education at all levels.

 Jen began her journey of local voluntarism shortly after settling in Highland Park in 2010.
 She has held leadership positions on community boards and committees such as the Parks Foundation of Highland Park, Highland Park Historical Society, American Youth Soccer Organization (AYSO), NSSD 112 Caucus and NSSD112 Reconfiguration 2.0 Community Team.
 As a board member for the Parks Foundation of Highland Park she worked closely with the Park District administration to help raise awareness and funding for the SMILE Grant-in-Aid program for those in our community who are financially unable to participate in Park District programming.